FG Targets Enrollment of 825,000 Students with Disabilities in 5 years

 “For persons with disabilities, the impediments to education are not only compounded by general societal stigmas but also by physical limitations and institutional challenges.

-The Registrar of JAMB, Prof. Is-haq Oloyede, on his part, called on the Federal Government to consider the adoption of Nigerian Sign Language (NSL) as the second national official language.
+Registrar of JAMB, Professor Is-haq Oloyede, on his part, called on the federal government to consider the adoption of Nigerian Sign Language (NSL) as the second national official language.

 He noted that the inaugural Africa Regional Conference on Equal Opportunity of Access to Higher Education (ARCEAHED) presents a significant opportunity for JAMB and various stakeholders within the education sector to gather vital insights on advancing inclusive education.